PhoenixPan/FrontEndDevelopment/css-basic.md

 	}
 	```

 ## Relationships among float, diaplay, position:
 1. If "display" is "none", both "float" and "position" do not apply;
-2. If "display" is not "none":
-  1.
-  2.

 https://leohxj.gitbooks.io/front-end-database/content/html-and-css-basic/css-layout.html

-1. float: left; use float to get block elements to slide next to each other;
+1. float: left; - use float to get block elements to slide next to each other;
-2. display: block; Displaying the links as block elements makes the whole link area clickable (not just the text), and it allows us to specify padding (and height, width, margins, etc. if you want);
+2. display: block; - Displaying the links as block elements makes the whole link area clickable (not just the text), and it allows us to specify padding (and height, width, margins, etc. if you want);
-3. padding: 8px; Since block elements take up the full width available, they cannot float next to each other.
+3. padding: 8px; - Since block elements take up the full width available, they cannot float next to each other.
 Therefore, specify some padding to make them look good
-4. overflow:hidden is added to the ul element to prevent li elements from going outside of the list.
+4. overflow:hidden; - added to the ul element to prevent li elements from going outside of the list.

 ## Overflow

 ```
-overflow: visiable;   // default, won't clip, let the content leaks out
+overflow: visiable;   /* default, won't clip, let the content leaks out */
-overflow: hidden;     // hide additional content(no scroll bar)
+overflow: hidden;     /* hide additional content(no scroll bar) */
-overflow: scroll;     // add two scrollbars anyway
+overflow: scroll;     /* add two scrollbars anyway */
-overflow: auto;       // add a scrollbar only when necessary
+overflow: auto;       /* add a scrollbar only when necessary */
-overflow-x: hidden;   // add a scrollbar horizentally, white-space: nowrap;
+overflow-x: hidden;   /* add a scrollbar horizentally, white-space: nowrap; */
-overflow-y: scroll;   // add a scrollbar vertically
+overflow-y: scroll;   /* add a scrollbar vertically */
 ```

 ## Flex